brightspot/react-examples/hello-graphql-cda/README.md

 ## Publish CMS Content

-Publish a Hello World item in the CMS.
-Either create a permalink for the HelloWorld item you create, or copy the HelloWorld content id found by clicking the three ellipses next to the PUBLISH button, then selecting `tools`, and then the `FOR DEVELOPERS` tab.
+Publish a Hello GraphQl React item in the CMS.
+Either create a permalink for the item you create, or copy the id found by clicking the three ellipses next to the PUBLISH button, then selecting `tools`, and then the `FOR DEVELOPERS` tab.

-Input either the permalink or id in your frontend application to see your HelloWorld content.
+Input either the permalink or id in your frontend application to see your published content.